simply-nicky/pyrost/docs/tutorials/1d_sim.rst

     /speckle_tracking/translations Dataset {200/Inf, 3}
     /speckle_tracking/whitefield Dataset {1, 985}

-The file contains a ptychograph (set of frames summed over one of detector axes) of 200 frames.
+The file contains a ptychograph (set of frames summed over one of the detector axes) of 200 frames.

 Loading the file